amandaghassaei/gpu-io/README.md

     numComponents: 1,
     type: FLOAT,
     filter: LINEAR,
-    numBuffers: 2,// Use 2 buffers so we can toggle read/write from one to the other.
+    // Use 2 buffers so we can toggle read/write
+    // from one to the other.
+    numBuffers: 2,
     wrapS: REPEAT,
     wrapT: REPEAT,
     writable: true,